sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 **Course:** Model Deployment | *Mar 2026*

-* **Objective:** Architect a scalable, end-to-end predictive pipeline to forecast multi-regional supermarket revenues and optimize enterprise inventory management.
+* **Objective:** Build a scalable, end-to-end predictive pipeline to forecast quarterly sales for a retail chain and optimize inventory management.
-* **Core Stack:** Python, Flask API, Docker Containerization, Streamlit, HuggingFace Spaces, Hyperparameter Tuning, EDA.
+* **Core Stack:** Python, Flask API, Docker, Streamlit, HuggingFace Spaces, Hyperparameter Tuning, EDA.
-* **Business Transformation:** Transformed a raw predictive engine into a production-ready cloud asset.
-Engineered data preprocessing pipelines, optimized regression algorithms, and wrapped the model into a lightweight **Flask API**.
-Containerized the microservice using **Docker** for cross-environment stability and launched an interactive **Streamlit** dashboard hosted on HuggingFace Spaces.
-This enables non-technical leadership to run scenario-based quarterly revenue planning seamlessly.
+* **Business Transformation:**
+Turned a raw machine learning model into a ready-to-use cloud tool.
+Cleaned the data, optimized the regression models, and wrapped the final model into a lightweight **Flask API**.
+Containerized the entire application with **Docker** so it runs reliably anywhere, and built an easy-to-use **Streamlit** dashboard on Hugging Face Spaces.
+This allows stakeholders to run live revenue forecasts directly from their web browsers.

 ---